bulgantamiri/fibostackclient/doc/source/contributor/command-errors.rst

 Command Errors
 ==============

-Handling errors in OpenStackClient commands is fairly straightforward.
+Handling errors in fibostackClient commands is fairly straightforward.
 An exception is thrown and handled by the application-level caller.

 Note: There are many cases that need to be filled out here.
 The initial